gan-of-culture/sakura-patcher/README.md

 36. Sakura Succubus 6
 37. Sakura Succubus 7
 38. Sakura Succubus 8
+39. Sakura Succubus 9
-39. Sakura Swim Club
+40. Sakura Swim Club
-40. Would you like to run an idol café?
 41. Would you like to run an idol café?
+42. Would you like to run an idol café?
 2
-42. Would you like to run an idol café?
+43. Would you like to run an idol café?
 3